Ali Ragem primary school

 Kibobe health centre II

-Kikobe Health centre II
+Kikobe Health Centre II

 Kikobe HCII, located along the Kucwiny-Wadelai road, once struggled under the weight of water scarcity.
 Without clean and safe water, the risks were immense; pregnant women struggled to access Antenatal and postnatal services, as well as other healthcare services for their children, due to the long distance to the nearest Health Facility (approximately 12 km).
 As a result, most women resorted to home deliveries, either on their own or with the help of Traditional Birth Attendants who are ill-equipped, hence leading to a rise in cases of maternal and child mortality.